nagadevops2016/demo/README.md

+# thi
-# demothis is a commit from local repo
+#this is a commit from local repo
+#this has been added from the giithub